 The locals come to hang out there and you will know when you go here.
 The calm waters of the sea and the relatively swatch clean beach look is a big draw not only for tourists but also for the local people.
 Incidentally, this shore has witnessed numerous historical events, such as the pitched naval battles and the arrival of ships from distant places.
 It is also the site where several senior national leaders including Mahatma Gandhi, Khan Abdul Ghaffar Khan, Indira Gandhi, and Krishna Menon made public speeches.
 What caught my eyes when I got here was two dilapidated pears extending into the sea.

 Did you know that Thrissur is the oldest planned city in the region?
 You didn’t!
 Known as the cultural capital of Kerala, Thrissur is one of the most culturally and socially vibrant places in the state.
-Known for its colorful display, elephant parades and some live percussion, the city is also known for its Thrissur Pooram Festival, a wealth of spiritually and historically important attractions.
+Known for its colorful display, elephant parades, and some live percussion, the city is also known for its Thrissur Pooram Festival, a wealth of spiritually and historically important attractions.

 Guruvayur is home to the historic Sri Krishna Temple, also known as Dwarka in the south.
 It is one of the most revered and popular pilgrimage sites in Kerala and the whole country.
 The central shrine is believed to have been rebuilt in 1638 C.E.
 The architectural style and personal aspects of the temple are beautiful representations of the history of the place.

 According to tradition, the temple has two towers to the east, one to the east (Kizenkhenada) and the other to the west (Padinzarenada).
-There are light columns called Deepastambam on the front and east side of the Nalambalam (square-shaped column).
+There are light columns called Deepastambam on the front and east sides of the Nalambalam (square-shaped column).